What is ZapTap Auto Clicker?

 After installation, follow any accessibility or onboarding guidance shown in the app so the actions you configure can run properly.

 Yes.
-The Android version is designed for repetitive taps, swipes, gaming patterns, and app testing.
+The Android version is designed for repetitive taps, swipes, app testing, and everyday automation patterns.
 You can start from the Android page for the official installation path.

 Install the app from the Android download page, open it, allow the required accessibility or overlay permissions, and then configure your tap points and intervals.